teachaccess/tutorial/slides/00-Introduction/01-faqs.md

 title: FAQs
 chapter: Introduction
 ---
-Got questions about Teach Access and the Teach Access Learning Portal?
+Got questions about Teach Access and the Teach Access Tutorial?
 Fire away!

 **What is Teach Access?**

 Teach Access is a collective of leading tech companies, academic institutions and advocacy organizations working together to embed accessibility into higher education and learning experiences for students of technology.

-**What is the Teach Access Learning Portal?**
+**What is the Teach Access Tutorial?**

-The Teach Access Learning Portal is a hands-on tutorial that covers some best practices for writing accessible software and designing inclusive experiences.
+The Teach Access Tutorial is a hands-on tutorial that covers some best practices for writing accessible software and designing inclusive experiences.

-**What assistive technologies can I use with this portal?**
+**What assistive technologies can I use with this tutorial?**

-The portal should work with most assistive technologies, but Apple's VoiceOver is the recommended desktop screen reader for the training exercises.
+The tutorial should work with most assistive technologies, but Apple's VoiceOver is the recommended desktop screen reader for the training exercises.

 **Where can I find more information on accessibility?**